 We want to be the first to know and act when issues are identified within our supply chain.
 To assist with this, we launched a public palm oil grievance procedure encouraging people to notify us when issues arise.

-We monitor our supply chain via a regular Deforestation and Burnt Area Monitoring Report through our partnership with Earthqualizer and Aidenvironment and we have investments to support the earlier detection of deforestation using radar technology, which will be made publicly available through WRI’s Global Forest Watch platform.
+We monitor our supply chain via a regular Deforestation and Burnt Area Monitoring Report through our and we have investments to support the earlier , which are made publicly available through WRI’s Global Forest Watch platform.

 We suspend suppliers linked to deforestation.
 We’re open to allowing suppliers to work with us again if they are able to show they have improved their practices in line with best industry standards.
 This includes providing a recovery plan for any recent deforestation or new development on peat that occurred in their supply chain.